 Since each technique controls pain in a different way, the anesthesiologist carefully reviews each patient’s needs before deciding upon a pain management plan.

 Pediatric Pain Management Clinic (PPMC)

-The Pediatric Pain Management Clinic at the Children’s Hospital of Michigan is the only clinic in the state exclusively dedicated to helping bring relief to children and adolescents suffering with chronic pain.
+The Pediatric Pain Management Clinic at Children's Hospital of Michigan is the longest running pediatric pain clinic dedicated to helping bring relief to children and adolescents suffering with chronic pain.